Zafarul Islam Khan

-Zafar ul Islam Khan Ex.
-Chairman of Delhi Minority Commission, author and journalist based in New Delhi.
-He is currently editor and publisher of The Milli Gazette fortnightly focusing on issues concerning the Muslim community.
+Zafar ul Islam Khan is an Indian author and journalist based in New Delhi.
+Former chairman of Delhi Minority Commission, he is currently the editor and publisher of The Milli Gazette fortnightly focusing on issues concerning the Muslim community.
 He is also the founder and chairman of Charity Alliance, an organisation involved in relief and welfare work in India.
+He also serves as a co-editor of the Urdu journal Ma'arif.

 Birth and Education

-Khan was born in Badhariya Azamgarh, India, in March 1948.
+Khan was born in Badhariya, Azamgarh, India, in March 1948.
 He is the son of Maulana Wahiduddin Khan, a Muslim thinker who ran the Al Risala/Islamic Center in New Delhi.
 His primary education was at Madrasa-tul-Islah, a madrasah in Azamgarh, and Darul Uloom Nadwatul Ulama, Lucknow.
-Later he studied at Al-Azhar and Cairo University during 1966–73.
+Later he studied at Al-Azhar and Cairo University in Egypt during 1966–73.
 He obtained his PhD in Islamic Studies from the University of Manchester in 1987.

 Career

 In the 1970s he worked with the Libyan Foreign Ministry as translator-editor.
 In the 1980s he was with the London-based The Muslim Institute, running their MuslimMedia newsservice and other publications.
 The Muslim Institute went on to form the Muslim Parliament, an informal body of leading British Muslims.
-He is author and translator of over 50 books in Arabic, English and Urdu including "Hijrah in Islam" (Delhi, 1996) and Palestine Documents (New Delhi 1998).
+He is the author or translator of over 50 books in Arabic, English and Urdu including "Hijrah in Islam" (Delhi, 1996) and Palestine Documents (New Delhi 1998).
 He has contributed eight articles to the Encyclopaedia of Islam (Leiden) on Indo-Muslim themes.
 He is a regular commentator on Islamic and South Asian issues on radio and TV channels, including Al Jazeera and BBC Arabic and his writings appear in Arabic newspapers and magazines.
-In 2000, Khan started Milli Gazette, an English Language fortnightly compact newspaper.
+In 2000, Khan started Milli Gazette, an English language fortnightly compact newspaper.

 In December 2007, he was elected for a two-year term (2008–2009) as President of the All India Muslim Majlis-e-Mushawarat, the umbrella body of Muslim organisations in India.
 He has also been elected as the President of AIMMM for 2012 and re-elected for a further two-year term (2014-2015).
 In an interview to rediff.com he claimed there is "no tangible proof of Muslims' involvement in terrorism" in India.

 In July 2017, he was appointed as Chairman for a three-year term of Delhi Minorities Commission, a quasi-judicial body to take care of the welfare and interests of the designated minorities in the Indian capital region.
 As chairman, Khan formed a fact-finding committee to report and suggest recommendations to Delhi Government about the 2020 Delhi riots.

+In October 2023, he published The Glorious Quran, an English translation of Quran, the holy book of Muslims.